Table of Contents

 Of the 53 institutions and 104 policies rated for this report, none received an A grade.

 No schools received a B for both their policies governing alleged sexual misconduct and non-sexual misconduct.
 Four schools (7.5%) received a B for one policy and a C for the other policy.
-An additional two (3.8%) received at least a C for both policies, 29 (54.7%) more received at least a D for both policies, and 18 (34.0%) received an F for at least one policy.
-Number ratings ranged from 1 to 15 out of 20.
-The median rating for each institution’s lower-rated policy is a 6 out of 20, or a D.
+An additional 24 (45.3%) received at least a D for both policies, and 25 (47.2%) received an F for at least one policy.
+Number ratings ranged from 0 to 15 out of 20.
+The median rating for each institution’s lower-rated policy is a 5 out of 20, or a D.

-The University of North Carolina at Chapel Hill’s disciplinary policies best incorporate the procedural safeguards in FIRE’s checklist, earning a B (15 points) for its procedures for non-sexual misconduct cases and a C (11 points) for its procedures for sexual misconduct cases.
-Cornell University and Georgia Institute of Technology each earned a B (14 points) for one policy and a C (11 points) for the other, and Stanford University earned a low B (13 points) for its non-sexual misconduct policy and a C (10 points) for its sexual misconduct policy.
+The University of North Carolina at Chapel Hill’s disciplinary policies best incorporate the procedural safeguards in FIRE’s checklist; it earned a B (15 points) for its procedures for non-sexual misconduct cases and a C (11 points) for its procedures for sexual misconduct cases.
+Georgia Institute of Technology and Cornell University each earned a B (14 points) for one policy and a C (11 points and 10 points, respectively) for the other, and Stanford University earned a low B (13 points) for its non-sexual misconduct policy and a C (10 points) for its sexual misconduct policy.

 Of the procedural safeguards enumerated in FIRE’s checklist, the rarest among surveyed schools is the right to active assistance from an advisor of the student’s choice.
 Only the University of Wisconsin-Madison allows attorneys to participate without significant limitations in all non-academic cases.